Barile-Macchia Resolutions and the closed neighborhood ideal: A minimal Barile-Macchia resolution for trees

 We are now ready to prove the main theorem of this section.

 \begin{theorem} The closed neighborhood ideal of a tree has a minimal Barile-Macchia resolution. \end{theorem}

-\begin{proof} Let $T$ be a tree.
+\begin{proof} Consider $T$ to be a tree.
 We proceed to show that the ideal $NI(T)$ with the lexicographic order on the minimal generators as stated before \Cref{support lemma}, satisfies the conditions in \Cref{bridge friendly sufficient condition}.
 The proof is by contrapositive arguments, i.e., suppose $m_1,m_2,m_3\in\G(NI(T))$, and they satisfy the conditions (1) and (2) in \Cref{bridge friendly sufficient condition}, but $m_1>m_3$ and $m_2>m_3$.